 If you ever have ever tuned into Thomas Keller’s wine list at the three michelin starred, French Laundry in Yountville, you will undoubtedly see a lot of familiar names on the list.
-Our friend’s at Diebolt-Vallois have the by-the-glass Champagne pour for $31.
-Our friends at Hourglass are the by-the-glass Sauvignon Blanc, Steve Kistler’s Pinot Noir and Peay’s Viognier.
-If you ever look at the bottle list and Marche, whenever you look, you will see Bisci Verdicchio di Matelica for $85/btl because it’s just that good.
-People repeatedly fork over large sums of cash to savor in Giuseppe Bisci’s Verdicchio while it accompanies “Oysters and Pearls” and Royal Caviar from the menu.
+Our friend’s at Diebolt-Vallois have the by-the-glass Champagne pour and our friends at Hourglass are the by-the-glass Sauvignon Blanc If you ever look at the bottle list and Marche, whenever you look, you will see Bisci Verdicchio di Matelica for $85/btl because it’s just that good.
+People repeatedly fork over large sums of cash to savor in Giuseppe Bisci’s Verdicchio with “Oysters and Pearls” and Royal Caviar from the menu.

 If you’ve never heard of Bisci, let’s start here.
 Robert Parker Jr. himself called Giuseppe Bisci’s Verdicchio “one of the finest I’ve ever tasted,” and noted that “Verdicchio is one of the joys of Italian oenology that rarely gets the respect it deserves, and few producers do it better than Bisci.”
 That’s the highest form of praise (along with Thomas Keller writing you checks each year) but it’s hardly surprising given the winery’s history of excellence and consistency.